lidofinance/docs/docs/contracts/lido.md

 :::note
-Ether got through [`LidoExecutionLayerRewardsVault`](lido-execution-layer-rewards-vault) is kept on this contract's balance the same way as other buffered Ether is kept (until it gets deposited).
+Ether got through [`LidoExecutionLayerRewardsVault`](lido-execution-layer-rewards-vault) is kept on this contract's balance the same way as other buffered ether is kept (until it gets deposited).

 :::